-Believe it or not, warmer weather is right around the corner, which means soon we’ll be able to venture outside and enjoy the natural beauty of the Mitten State.
-And one of the most popular ways to take in the springtime sights is by pedaling along one of the state’s gorgeous bike trails (there are more than 1,300 miles of them throughout Michigan!).
-But whether you enjoy scenic rides around Mackinac or blazing a path through Grand Rapids, there are a few precautions and safety reminders to keep in mind.
+Michigan is home to gorgeous bike trails (there are more than 1,300 miles of them throughout the state!).
+Whether you enjoy scenic rides around Mackinac or blazing a path through Grand Rapids, there are a few precautions and safety reminders to keep in mind.

 1. Get the right helmet.
 You probably know wearing a helmet is bike safety rule number one, but do you know how to pick one out?
 When it comes to choosing the proper lid, here are a few things you should know: